kartik-venugopal/aural-player/README.md

 10/12/2017: **Resizable, detachable, and movable playlist** - The playlist is now resizable, detachable, and movable, with buttons to conveniently snap/attach the playlist to the main app window, in different relative locations (bottom, right, left, etc), and smart maximizing.

-9/25/2017: **New recording formats** - Added support for ALAC (Apple Lossless) and AIFF (CD Quality) recording.

-9/23/2017: **Volume and Pan feedback labels** - Whenever the volume and pan are updated, feedback labels will now show up, with the new values for volume or pan, and the labels will auto-hide after a second.

-9/23/2017: **New EQ presets** - Added 10 new music genre-based Equalizer presets: Rock, Pop, Jazz, etc.

-9/15/2017: **Complete reading of ID3/iTunes metadata** - Previously, only "common" metadata format information was read and displayed by the app.
-Now, all standard/recognizable ID3 and iTunes metadata are read, marshaled into a user-friendly readable format, and displayed.
-Metadata in other formats are displayed as is (without any marshaling).

-9/13/2017: **Much faster track adding** - Significantly improved the efficiency of the track add operation.
-Tracks are added to the playlist almost instantaneously, and all secondary track data is loaded asynchronously as needed.

-9/11/2017: **Added dock menu** - Added a new dock menu that provides a limited set of essential player controls that can be accessed while the player window is in the background.

-9/10/2017: **Direct launching of files from Finder** - Any supported audio files/playlists can now be opened directly from Finder, with Aural.
-Aural now accepts launch parameters.
-If the app is already open, the selected files/playlists will be appended to its playlist and the first selected track will start playing.

-8/31/2017 - 9/13/2017: **Major code refactoring/cleanup** - Completely rewrote the view layer and the delegate (middleman) layer.
-Separated huge catch-all view classes into smaller classes that handle specific chunks of functionality.
-Separated big monolithic delegate into smaller chunks.
-Refactored back end accordingly.

 ## Third party code attribution

 Aural Player makes use of (a modified version of) a reusable UI control called [RangeSlider](https://github.com/matthewreagan/RangeSlider).